Top

 The emergency order may provide temporary child custody or visitation rights and may prohibit the respondent from:

-Let an Experienced Custody Lawyer Protect Your Family
+Let an Experienced Custody Lawyer in New Haven Protect Your Family

 If you are facing a custody battle in New Haven, Connecticut, enlist the legal support of an experienced custody lawyer to handle your case.
 The Law Offices of Thomas J. Piscatelli can help safeguard your rights as a spouse and a parent, ensuring that you maintain the relationships you seek with your child as you negotiate your options with your spouse.
 Visit our family lawyer reviews to see why families choose our New Haven law firm when they're looking for the best child custody lawyer in CT.

-Contact The Law Offices of Thomas J. Piscatelli, LLC online or by phone at (203) 528-0890 for legal representation in your New Haven custody case.
+Contact The Law Offices of Thomas J. Piscatelli PC online or by phone at (203) 528-0890 for legal representation in your New Haven custody case.

 Client Reviews